Philodendron Varieties: 57 Different Types of Philodendron

 Another red Philodendron variety, the Red Congo, or Rojo Congo, is a rare but popular tropical plant for its striking colors.
 This hybrid came from crossing the Imperial Red with the Tatei.
 It is a self-heading plant and can support its large oval leaves without support when kept in shape.

-Comparing this plant to another red variety, the Imperial Red, the Red Congo is more significant and broader, with darker red leaves and grows significantly faster.
+Comparing this plant to another red variety, Imperial Red, Red Congo is more significant and broader, with darker red leaves and grows significantly faster.
 This tropical Philodendron can reach upward of four feet indoors and just as far in width.

-New foliage growth on the Red Congo will be light green with red tinges, eventually growing a darker wine-red, then deep green at maturity.
+New foliage growth on Red Congo will be light green with red tinges, eventually growing a darker wine-red, then deep green at maturity.
 When mature, this Philodendron variety will produce one large dark red flower.

 Red Emerald

 Abundant in Columbia and Costa Rica, the Red Emerald Philodendron is a gorgeous tropical plant.
-Although it looks similar to the Imperial Red variety that grows bush-like, the Red Emerald is a climbing plant, giving it a distinct feature to differentiate the two.
+Although it looks similar to the Imperial Red variety that grows bush-like, Red Emerald is a climbing plant, giving it a distinct feature to differentiate the two.

 This Philodendron hybrid provides bright wine-colored new heart-shaped leaves that eventually darken to green as it matures.
 However, the leaf stems remain red, giving plant lovers an attractive houseplant for any space.
-If you are lucky enough to provide the Red Emerald with optimal growing conditions, it will produce breathtaking deep red flowers.
+If you are lucky enough to provide Red Emerald with optimal growing conditions, it will produce breathtaking deep red flowers.

 Indoors, a typical Red Emerald Philodendron will mature at three feet, although some outdoor climates will have this tropical plant reaching up to 12 feet.